ShivaniBollabattin21/calculator-behaviour-shivaniBollabattin21/addition.md

   Then: The result is sum of two numbers with a negative sign .

-Scenario: when user enters multiple operators .
+Scenario: when user enters more than one operator .

   Given: The Calculator is ON .

-  When: The user gives multiple operator .
+  When: The user enters more than one operator .

   Then: The result is an error message and
-        user is asked to perform the operation again .
+        user need to perform the operation again .

 Scenario: The input is in wrong format ( 6 + * ) .